-After all these years in Australia, do you think it’s time to become an Australian Citizen now. if you want to be called an Aussie and fully commit to Australia, this is for you to formally attain the Citizenship.
+After living all these years in Australia, do you think it’s time to become an Australian Citizen now?
+If this sounds like you, and you want to officially be an Australian and fully commit to Australia, this is for you to formally attain Citizenship.

 There are 10 steps in the application process.

 The time it takes to apply for and be granted Australian citizenship varies.

 Australian citizenship may be conferred upon permanent residents of Australia who have resided in Australia for the required period and meet all other criteria.
 Those who have been conferred citizenship have the same rights and privileges as any other Australian citizen, including the right to vote, to work for the Australian Public Service or Defence Force, and to obtain and use an Australian passport.
 Citizens by conferral are also subject to the same responsibilities as other Australian citizens, including the responsibility to serve on a jury and to defend Australia should the need arise.

 The minimum requirements for citizenship by conferral are set out below.
 These requirements apply to most applications; however please note that depending upon your circumstances, you may be subject to other criteria:

 For applicants who are permanent residents of Australia and have lawfully resided in Australia for at least four years.